...because home doesn't happen overnight.

 Customizing the glass front cabinets with mirrored backs has also made a huge difference since we closed up a window in that spot.
 Everyone who comes to the house always tells me how much they love the mirrors in the cabinets.
 It’s a simple customization that made a big impact.

 How long was it from design to the final product?

 I don’t really have a good answer to this question since the kitchen was just one aspect of the overall remodel.
 I ordered the cabinets during the sale but they sat in storage until we were ready to install.
 I wanted to take full advantage of the sale!

 How long have you lived with your Ikea kitchen?
 Have you encountered any problems?

 We’ve had our kitchen for a year and love it.
 So far, the only problem we’ve encountered is the amount (lack) of storage.
 Though our kitchen is not small, it is actually not that big – roughly 11’ x 13’.
 Finding places to fit everything has been a challenge.
 But that probably means we should have less stuff.

 What is your favorite thing about your kitchen?
 Least favorite?

 Would you recommend Ikea as a source for a kitchen remodel?
+If so, which items?